annilea/nlp-on-e-commerce-reviews/README.md

 # nlp-on-e-commerce-reviews
 Dataset investigation and testing of multiple ML approaches from supervised to unsupervised learning on the versatile Women's E-Commerce Clothing Reviews dataset released from Kaggle.
 Main focus on NLP.

+Notebooks in this repository:

+DataExploration.ipynb: Run this first to get an understanding about the data.

+SupervisedLearning.ipynb: Check this out if you are interested in supervised learning and AutoML.

+--NLP to be added

 The dataset can be downloaded from https://www.kaggle.com/nicapotato/womens-ecommerce-clothing-reviews

 The Kaggle description: